Russian court sentences Pussy Riot members in absentia to jail for anti-war messages

-Russian court sentences Pussy Riot members in absentia to jail for anti-war performances
+Russia sentences Pussy Riot members in absentia to jail for anti-war messages

-Jail terms handed out by Moscow court range from between eight to 13 years
+The sentences, ranging from 8 to 13 years, have been called ‘politically motivated’ by the protest group

 Five members of Pussy Riot have been sentenced in absentia to prison in Russia on charges relating to performances criticising the war in Ukraine.